2025 Three MICHELIN Keys Hotels: The Pinnacle of Hospitality

 Chiang Mai, Thailand

-Set among working rice paddies in Mae Rim, north of Chiang Mai's old city, the Four Seasons Resort earned Michelin 3 Keys recognition in 2024 and a 94-point La Liste Top Hotels score in 2026.
-Its 98 pavilions and villas blend classical Northern Thai architecture with contemporary comfort, anchored by an expansive spa, an infinity pool, and three restaurants — with service that consistently draws more praise than the setting itself.
+Set among working rice paddies and jungle in Mae Rim, north of the city, Four Seasons Resort Chiang Mai earned Michelin 3 Keys (2024) and a 94-point La Liste Top Hotels score for 2026.
+Its 98 pavilions and villas blend classical Northern Thai architecture with contemporary comfort, anchored by an infinity pool, a full spa, and three restaurants.
+Rates from $1,677 per night position it at the upper end of the Chiang Mai luxury market.

 Basel, Switzerland